MajFontana/pyomslpwan/README.md

 ## Testing

-You can verify that pyomslpwan passes test vectors defined in the OMS LPWAN speicifcation by running
+You can verify that pyomslpwan passes test vectors defined in the OMS LPWAN specification by running

 ```bash
 python -m unittest -v